IN ASSUMPTIONE B. V. MARIAE. SERMO I. De gemina susceptione, Christi scilicet et Mariae.

 of Christ and Mary.|

-1. The Virgin today ascending the heavens in glory has unboubtedly heaped up the joys of our fellow citizens above with rich increase.
-This is she, whose cry of greeting makes even those still locked in the wombs of their mothers leap for joy.
-And if the soul of a little one still unborn was melted when Mary spoke—what, think you, was the exultation of the heavenly host when they merited to hear her voice, and see her face, and enjoy her blessed presence?
+1. Ascending the heavens in glory today, the Virgin has undoubtedly heaped up the joys of the citizens above with rich increase.
+For this is she whose cry of greeting makes even those still locked in the mothers' wombs leap up for joy.
+And if the soul of a small one still unborn was melted so at the sound of Mary's voice—what, think you, was the exultation of the heavenly host when it was their reward to hear her voice, and see her face, and enjoy her blessed presence?

 But, dear people, what occasion for celebration can we find in her Assumption, what cause for gladness, what matter for rejoicing?
-The whole universe is lit up with the presence of Mary, so much so that our heavenly fatherland itself now shines more brightly, illumined by the radiance of her virgin lamp.
-For her, thanksgiving and the voice of praise ring out on high—but we, it seems, should rather lament than cheer.
+The whole universe is lit up with the presence of Mary, so much so that our heavenly fatherland itself now shines more brightly, resplendent with the radiance of her virgin lamp.
+For her, thanksgiving and a cry of praise ring out on high—but we, it seems, should lament rather than cheer.
 For just as heaven exults in her presence, does it not follow, that this our lower world should mourn her absence?

 Nevertheless, let us cease from complaint, since here we have no continuing city but seek the one where Mary arrives in bliss today.
-And if we are enrolled as citizens there, it is entirely right that, even in exile, even by the waters of Babylon, we remember that city, share its joys, partake its happiness—above all the happiness which today gladdens the city of God with so overflowing an onrush that we too feel its dew fall over the earth.
-Our queen has gone ahead of us—she has gone ahead, and been taken up in such great glory that her little servants may confidently follow their Mistress, crying, Draw us after you, let us run after the fragrance of your perfumes (Song of Solomon 1:1).
-Our exodus has sent an advocate on ahead, she who as mother of the Judge, and mother of mercy, will humbly and effectively transact the cause of our salvation.
+And if we are enrolled as citizens there, it is entirely right that, even in exile, even by the waters of Babylon, we recall that city, share its joys, partake its happiness—above all the happiness which today gladdens the city of God with so overflowing an onrush that we too feel its dew fall over the earth.
+Our queen has gone ahead of us—she has gone ahead, and been taken up in such great glory that her little servants may follow their Mistress boldly, crying, Draw us after you, let us run after the fragrance of your perfumes (Song of Solomon 1:1).
+Our exodus has sent an advocate ahead, she who as mother of the Judge, and mother of mercy, will humbly and effectively work out the cause of our salvation.

-2. Today our earth has aimed a precious gift into heaven, that by a blissful exchange of friendship things human may be joined in convenant to things divine, the earthly to the heavenly, the lowest to the highest.
+2. Today our earth has aimed a precious gift into heaven, that by a blissful gift-exchange things human may be joined to things divine in convenanted friendship, the earthly to the heavenly, the lowest to the highest.
 For she the finest and loftiest fruit of earth ascends whence the best is given, and perfect gifts descend.

 Ascending on high, the blessed Virgin will give these gifts to men as well.
 Why would she not?
 She cannot lack the power, or the will.
 She is queen of the heavens, she is merciful—indeed, she is mother of the only begotten Son of God.
-What else can so commend the greatness of her power or her mercy?—or would the Son of God fail to honor his mother?! and have not the bowels of Mary been entirely given over to the influence of Charity? bowels in which the very Love that is from God rested bodily nine months.
+What else can so commend the greatness of her power or her mercy?—or would the Son of God fail to honor his mother?! and were not the bowels of Mary given over to the influence of Charity through and through? bowels in which the very Love that is from God rested bodily nine months.

 3. And I say this for our sake, brothers, knowing that it is hard—so great is our poverty—to find that perfect Charity, not seeking its own, among us.
-But to be silent a little while about the blessings we gain through her glorification—if we love her, we will be altogether glad simply because she goes to the Son.
-Surely, I say, we will be happy for her, unless perhaps—forbid it!—we be found entirely ungrateful to her who finds grace.
+But to keep silence for a little about the blessings we gain through her glorification—if we love her, we will be altogether glad simply because she goes to the Son.
+Yes, I say, we will be happy for her, unless perhaps—forbid it!—we are found entirely ungrateful to her who finds grace.

 Entering the holy city, she is welcomed today by Him whom she herself first welcomed as he entered the walled town of this world.
 And with what honor, think you, what exultation, what glory?
-There is no worthier place on earth than the shrine of the virgin womb where Mary welcomed the Son of God, nor in heaven than the royal throne upon which the Son of Mary exalted her today.
+There is no worthier place on earth than the shrine of the virgin womb where Mary welcomed the Son of God, nor in heaven than the royal throne on which the Son of Mary raised her up today.
 Blissful indeed was each welcome.
 Surpassing speech, because surpassing thought.

-4. But who would suffice to think even this, how today the glorious queen of the universe walked forth, and with how great a passion of devotion the multitude of heavenly legions came forth to meet her, with what songs she was led to the throne of glory—how with quiet face and cloudless countenance, how with glad embraces she was welcomed by the Son and exalted above every creature with the honor what was due so great a mother, found worthy of so great a Son?
+4. But who would suffice to think even this, how today the glorious Queen of the universe walked forth, and with how great a passion of devotion the multitude of heavenly legions came forth to meet her, with what songs she was led to the throne of glory—how with quiet face and cloudless countenance, how with glad embraces she was welcomed by the Son and exalted above every creature with the honor worthy so great a Mother, who was found worthy of so great a Son?

 Jesus entered, it says, a certain town, and a woman received Him into her home … But now let us be free for praises, since this day is given over to festive celebrations.
 And since the words of this text offer us abundant matter, tomorrow too let us gather and share with a good will whatever else has been given, not only to rouse the passion of devotion in recalling so great a Virgin, but also to build up our character for profitable living, unto the praise and glory of her Son of our Lord, who is God over all things, blessed forever.
 Amen.